vanbexlabs/vancouver-charity-drive/README.md

 ### 4. Confirm a pledge

+Every company has the responsibility to "confirm" its own pledge, when the pledge has been fully fulfilled.
+It is recommended to donate using cryptocurrencies, and if doing so, then one can record the transaction hash.
+If donating using cryptocurrency and changing to fiat, the transaction to the exchange will do.
+This confirmation flow is based on the honor system for the first iteration of this project.

 In order to confirm a pledge, call the `confirmPledge` function with 2 arguments:
-- Index of the pledge, of type uint (if a company has 1 pledge only, then the index would be 0);
+- Index of the pledge, of type `uint256` (if a company has 1 pledge only, then the index would be 0);
-- The transaction hash of the donation, as a string.
+- The transaction hash of the donation, as a `string`.

-At this point, the pledge is confirmed.
+At this point, the pledge is confirmed and cannot be changed.

-## Thank you very much for pledging!!!!

 ### Questions?
+Have any questions?

 Please contact patrick@vanbex.com

+## Thank you very much for pledging!